djvill/APLS/doc/how-to-use/search/regex.md

 ### Practicing regex in APLS

 Now that you're familiar with the basics of regex, it's time for you to try searching APLS with regex patterns on your own!
-You can find some practice search questions below, with solutions included as `TRY IT!`s.
+You can find some practice search questions below, with solutions included as "Try it!"s.

 - How would you find all words that (1) start with vowels _and_ (2) are at least 2 letters long?